timorunge/ansible-freeipa-server-backup/README.md

 directly out of repositories you can use the Ansible role mentioned above.

-In this case ensure that you have `freeipa_server_backup_install_pkgs` set to `false` (which will disable the complete package installation of this role).
+In this case ensure that you have `freeipa_server_backup_install_pkgs` set to `False` (which will disable the complete package installation of this role).

 Todo
 ----